AP Impact: Right-to-know laws often ignored

 Despite the examples of success, more than half of countries with right-to-know laws ignore them.

-Of the 105 countries the AP tested, 54 have yet to provide answers, 35 of those never even acknowledged receiving the request, and six refused to disclose information, citing national security.
+Of the 105 countries the AP tested, 54 have yet to provide answers, 35 never acknowledged receiving the request, and six refused to disclose information, citing national security.
+In Kenya, a government spokesman denied receiving a hand-delivered letter.
+In Jordan, four requests were rejected outright, and several more are pending.

-Journalist Angelo Izama was the first person to test Uganda's law, passed in 2005.
-He asked for documents showing who is getting multibillion-dollar contracts to explore the massive oil reserves recently found in his country.
+Journalist Angelo Izama was the first person to test Uganda's law, paying an attorney $2,500 to file a right-to-know request.
+He asked for documents showing who is getting multibillion-dollar contracts to explore and exploit the massive oil reserves recently found in his country.

 In response to Izama's push, Parliament demanded and got copies of contracts between oil companies and Ugandan President Yoweri Museveni, but they were confidential.
-Museveni denied accusations of bribes from oil companies.
+Adding to the fury, WikiLeaks released cables alleging that Museveni accepted bribes from oil companies.

 "Absolute rubbish," Museveni responded at a news conference.
 "I have never been given any money by anybody."

-Since the case started three years ago, Izama has been arrested three times on increasingly serious charges, including defamation of an inspector general, and sedition and libel for comparing the president to former Filipino strongman Ferdinand Marcos.
-His request is still pending.
+Since the case started three years ago, Izama has since been arrested three times, on increasingly serious charges.

 Izama says his phones are tapped, and his email is opened.
 He constantly looks over his shoulder.